jcsokol/ClinQuery/README_TECHNICAL.md

 The ingestion pipeline's runtime and memory usage can be optimized in several places to enable scaling to very large datasets (see performance & reproducibility).

 > ## **Vision:**
-> The long-term goal is a **“Wolfram Alpha for medicine”:** a system that shows transparently how it interpreted the data in response to a query using guideline-aware navigation.
+> The long-term goal is a **“Wolfram Alpha for physicians”:** a system that shows transparently how it interpreted the data in response to a query using guideline-aware navigation.
 In medicine this would be invaluable, since clinical guidelines and algorithms are referenced all the time as physicians work up and treat patients.
 Ideally the system would surface the relevant guideline, traverse it step-by-step, and show where the patient lands. **Physicians would love this**, and my recent hospital years give me an edge for building it.

 ---